agrosek/MEPS/README.md

 # MEPS Data Analysis
-This repository is for importing MEPS data using R & RStudio and exporting to csv, then analyzing the data using Python in Jupyter Notebooks
+This repository is for importing MEPS data using R & RStudio, exporting to csv, and then analyzing the data using Python & Jupyter Notebooks.

 MEPS Overview: